Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 [//]: #From Summer 2021 to Summer 2022, I had a wonderful internship at [Argonne National Laboratory](https://www.anl.gov/mcs/lans), working on a research project on derivative-free optimization under the supervision of
 [//]: #Dr. [Stefan M. Wild](https://wildsm.github.io/) (now at Lawrence Berkeley National Lab).

-Outside of research, I love brisk walking, fitness classes, and yoga (particularly hot/heated yoga).
+Outside of research, I love brisk walking, fitness classes, and yoga (particularly hot yoga).
 I am proud of being a yogi!
-You never know what persistence will pay you off!
+You never know what persistence will pay off!

 [//]: #**Research interests**\
 [//]: #Numerical optimization\